AllenDevaraj/LiveDataPlottingOfStockData/README.md

  using the library Pandas.
  2. Data_generator.py
  This file is now opened in the command prompt or terminal so that we can run different python files at the same time which is required to produce "live data".
 This data is now updated every second into the csv file 'data.csv' which was created.
-Now this "live data" is later retrieved then and there in order to plot it on a graph
+Now this "live data" is later retrieved then and there and is plotted on a graph.
  3. Live_plot.py
  When we run this file the live data getting updated in the csv file 'data.csv' is retrieved using pandas and the values are getting plotted each instant in a graph using the library matplotlib.

-This is a simple example of live data plotting by using data from a MySQL database using matplotlib and pandas.
+This is a simple example of live data plotting in python using data from a MySQL database.
 Hope you had fun.
 Thank you!